TrueSparrowSystems/slackmin/README.md

 **4. whitelistedUsers**

 `whitelistedUsers` is an array consisting of whitelisted slack member ids.
 Whitelisted users are channel admins who can execute commands in whitelisted channels.
+Refer [here](https://www.workast.com/help/articles/61000165203/) to get slack member id.

 ## Slackmin Middleware Usage

-slackmin package provides the set of middlewares that can be used with slack slash commands as well as with interactive routes.
-The middleware layer formats and preprocesses the slack payload.
+Slackmin package provides the set of middlewares that can be used with slack slash commands as well as with interactive routes.
+The middleware layer formats and preprocesses the slack payload, sanitizes unwanted HTML tags from parameters obtained in request body, query and headers.
+Slackmin has built-in security, request verification, app id validation, channel id validation and user authentication are performed by middleware layer.

-Sanitize unwanted HTML tags from parameters obtained in request body, query, headers. slackmin has build-in security, slack request verification, slack app id  validation, slack channel id validation and user authentication are performed by middleware layer.
+Following are different middleware examples:

 ### Common Middlewares
 ```javascript